Back to Rent vs Buy Hub

 In simple terms, this is what your $90,000 down payment could earn if invested instead.
 At a 6% return, that is $5,400 annually.
 This opportunity cost counts against buying in the early years before equity acceleration.

-Enter your target market, home price, and current rent to receive a personalized Virginia break-even projection based on your actual inputs.
+Enter your Virginia city, home price, and current rent to find your personal break-even year.

 Is it cheaper to rent or buy in Northern Virginia?